 — National Jurist (November 2012)

-Georgia State Law’s diverse student body, its connections locally, nationally and abroad, and its location in the heart of a dynamic international city all help you excel in a global society and empower you to solve complex problems that challenge cities worldwide.
+Georgia State University College of Law’s diverse student body, its connections locally, nationally and abroad, and its location in the heart of the dynamic international city of Atlanta all help you excel in a global society and empower you to help solve complex worldwide problems.